Chapter 10 : Fights and Feuds

 “You’re just in time for dinner.
 The special guest that I told you about is running a little late.
 I am so sorry about that,” Bellatrix said, being uncharacteristically hospitable.
 Perhaps her marriage had mellowed her.

-“Excellent, and no need to apologize,” my mother simpered back.
+“Excellent, and no need to apologise,” my mother simpered back.
 “I understand how busy he must be.
 It’s a big enough honour for him to even come here.”
-I began to wonder who this guest may be, if it meant my mother resorted to acting like a teenager again.
+I began to wonder who this guest may be if it meant my mother resorted to acting like a teenager again.

 We were led into the dining room where Aunt Druella, Uncle Cygnus, Narcissa and Rodolphus Lestrange were already seated.
 Little name cards indicated were we were to sit.
 I was pleased to find that I was next to Regulus.
 He was the only person here, who was sort of nice towards me.